Common Types of Additional Disabilities for Children with Blindness or Low Vision

-When your child has more than one disability, the various impairments he may experience result from the interacting effects of the individual conditions.
+When your child has more than one disability, the various impairments your child may experience result from the interacting effects of the individual conditions.
 For this reason, you may need to consult a number of medical professionals about your child’s various conditions and the prognosis and treatment options that may be available.

 Special educators and other service providers such as occupational and physical therapists and speech and language therapists can also be critical resources.
-They can work with your family to examine how the combination of your child’s disabilities affects his development and what strategies can be used to support his learning.
+They can work with your family to examine how the combination of your child’s disabilities affects development and what strategies can be used to support his learning.

 In this section, you’ll find information on common types of dual diagnosis for blind children.